cgfulton/katacoda-openshift/openshift-overview/step2.md

 ENTRYPOINT ["python","-m","SimpleHTTPServer","8080"]
 ```

-Above you see Dockerfile content that instruct docker to create new image based on centos:7.
+Above Dockerfile instructs docker to create new image based on centos:7.
 Later it says to expose port 8080 and run simple server using python.

 # Create build config